raffaelladevita/clas12-timeline/README.md

 1. **Detector timelines**: monitor detector parameters, histograms, and calibration
 1. **Physics timelines**: monitor higher-level quantities to perform Quality Assurance (QA) for physics analysis

-Both of these timeline types are produced in the following steps.
+Both of these timeline types are produced in the following steps (🟢) .

 > [!NOTE]
 > Physics timeline production and QA are typically only valuable on high-statistics datasets, whereas detector timelines need files produced with `mon` schema, which are typically only produced with low statistics; therefore, for a given dataset, typically one set of timelines is produced but not the other.

-### Step 1: Data Monitoring
+### 🟢 Step 1: Data Monitoring

 This step reads input HIPO files (_e.g._, DST or `mon` files) and produces histograms and auxiliary files, which are then consumed by Step 2 to produce the timelines.
 Since many input files are read, it is recommended to use a computing cluster.